 The physical aspect of Yoga is just the tip of the iceberg.
 We need to integrate the mental aspect of Yoga throughout our day and life.
 How?

 - Act for the sake of the action.
-Yes goals are important, but the primary purpose of each action must be joyous.
+Yes, goals are important, but the primary purpose of each action must be joyous.
 We must learn to enjoy acting.
 It is very important here to remember that this teaching does not mean that we only do things that make us happy.
 If we do this, we would be like butterflies, moving from one flower to another – escaping when the going gets tough.
 No!
 We must learn to enjoy whatever action there is.
 Perhaps the word ‘enjoy’ is too much.
 But we can start by being fully present in the action without the mental chatter of why we hate this activity.
 Take a normal activity such as washing your clothes or doing the dishes.
 We may not like it.
 But we can certainly bring our best to this activity too.
 What matters is the attitude one adopts to the action.
 The action and its result is secondary.
+This is what is referred to in the Gita as ‘skill in action’.

 Yoga Asanas are great.
 But we need to transform it into a mental attitude.
-The question then no longer is ‘whether i do Yoga’ rather ‘how I do Yoga’.
+The question then no longer is ‘whether I do Yoga’ but rather ‘how I do Yoga’.